CodeAndPranks/TS-illustrasjoner/README.md

 # T.S illustrasjoner;
 🇺🇲T.S is a norwegian satire artist who deliver hard facts & frustration's too.
-If you don't get pissed off or get a good laugh,I know you're in a place with white coats got a bed with straps on.
+If you don't get pissed off or get a good laugh,I know you're in a place with men in white coats and bed with straps on.

 https://codeandpranks.github.io/TS-illustrasjoner/index.html